 Red onions, toasted pecans (it was almonds), strawberries, brie cheese (it was goat, but good!) with a house made balsamic vinaigrette.
 This was a very fresh and flavorful salad in a generous portion!
 The home-made dressing gave us raised eyebrows in pleasant surprise!

 Entree’s: Bill chose the Seared Duck Breast – $24

-Served with creamy risotto, winter vegetables and rosemary demi.
+Served with creamy risotto, winter vegetables, and rosemary demi.
 The duck breast was cooked perfectly rare with crispy skin.
-We could tell that the chef had experience, because this dish is rare in this neck of the woods.
+We could tell that the chef had experience because this dish is rare in this neck of the woods.
 It had rested before it was served; which equilibrates the temperature and spreads the moisture around.
 The risotto was a bit on the al dente’ side, and peeling fresh carrots rather than using bagged ones would have been a better touch.

 I chose the Rosemary Crusted Rack of Lamb – $28

-Served with Bacon hash, winter vegetables and demi.
+Served with Bacon hash, winter vegetables, and demi.
 A “rack” of lamb is a section of ribs, usually seven, sometimes eight lamb chops in one piece.
-A classic way to prepare rack of lamb is with the bones “frenched” or exposed, which the chef had done a pretty good job with.
+A classic way to prepare a rack of lamb is with the bones “frenched” or exposed, which the chef had done a pretty good job with.
 I received a portion of four that were cooked perfectly medium rare.